AminaB/devops/cicd/jenkins.md

         The name of the node the current build is running on.
 Set to 'master' for the Jenkins controller.
     WORKSPACE
     ....
+## CI CD Pipeline with jenkins gradle and artifactory
 #### Jenkins pipeline : chaining job execution
 install plugins pipeline
     - Manage ling -> Manage plugins -> available -> build pipeline plugin -> install without restart